Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Another acceptable format for input in the SDK is a .txt file, provided the .txt file contains data for the signature stored in FSS format.
 An example of this format is shown below.

 ![Example FSS](media/read-file-3.png)

 The FSS displayed on screen will yield the same signature in the previous image.

+From the loaded signature, the following data can be extracted such as the signatory name, reason for signing, date/time signed and additional data the user may have previously added.

 ### Settings